 Common Causes Of Hairline Cracks In Shower Tiles

 Shower tiles are meant to be durable and water-resistant, but sometimes they can develop hairline cracks that ruin their appearance and functionality.
 Cracked tiles can let moisture seep into the walls or floors, causing mold and damage.
-(Internal link to how to clean marble shower mold).
 They can also pose a safety hazard if they break off or cut your feet.